Liquibit/.github/profile/README.md

 ### Push7

-Push7 Is a development kit board we are selling that include numerous sensors: light, temperature, humidity, acceleration, infrared movement, magnetic field and three user buttons.
-It has a small formfactor and a good batterylife with a rechargable battery and is ready for your projects!
+A devkit containing all sorts of sensors, three buttons and DASH7 communication while being battery powered and rechargeable.
+By default, the devkit contains a program able to send all relevant sensor data over DASH7 with configurable interval settings.
+The power consumption of the device is very low and the lifetime for the default application is about 1 year.
+All of this in a small form factor contained in a custom 3D printed enclosure allowing access to the buttons and USB port.

+### Link7

+This development kit is designed to facilitate the connection of various external sensors using DASH7 technology.
+It provides access to all micro-controller pins and features a charging circuit for battery power, as well as an FTDI for USB-based serial communication.
+Its versatility allows you to attach a wide range of sensors to suit your needs.

 ### IOWay

-IOWay is a gateway module connecting the Dash7 network to a Wi-Fi network.
-It can be powered through the USB-connector and is easy to set up.
+IOWay is a gateway module connecting the DASH7 network over Wi-Fi or ethernet.
+It can be powered through the USB-connector or over Power over Ethernet and is easy to set up.

 ### Programming

-Both boards can be programmed without any extra hardware.
+All boards can be programmed without any extra hardware.
 Visit the [LiQuiBit repository](https://github.com/LiQuiBit/LiQuiBit) to program the boards yourself.